pavelpereverzev/kolba/README.md

 app = TestWidget()
 ```
 >[!NOTE]
-> Here `iface` and `PyQt5` elements are imported in order to make script run from Scripter.
+> Here `iface` and `PyQt5` elements are imported in order to make script run from Kolba.

+Copy and paste it to a blank Python script file and name it like `my_widget.py`.
+In order to update contents of script list in Kolba widget, a blue refresh button should be pressed.
+Finally, a double click on script will execute it.
+Same thing can be achieved in by selecting script in a list and pressing a ▶︎ button.

+Kolba is actually runs a Python script file the same way like in QGIS Python console editor.
+But it also passes additional variables with running code.
+They are:
+* **wrapper** - Kolba instance
+* **project_folder** - current folder in Kolba
+* **script_name** - script filename

+This variables can be used in some cases.
-There is also a way to prevent widgets from opening them as multiple instances.
+For example, in a way to prevent widgets from opening them as multiple instances.
 Kolba is adding a new attribute for an `iface` object: `iface.kolba_plugin`.
-It is basically a dict which is used for keeping instances of running widgets.
+It is basically a dictionary which is used for keeping instances of running widgets.
 So if you need to run only single instance of specific widget, add strings:

 ```